Joanna KeelMay 22, 2024

 How Phenom Helps Employers Improve Candidate Experience

 Creating a stellar candidate experience is all about leveraging the right recruiting software to help your team attract, engage, and convert top talent.
 Phenom Candidate Experience (CX) helps enterprise organizations attract the right talent, showcase their employer brand, build a robust talent pipeline and convert best-fit candidates.
-With Phenom, your recruitment and TA teams can:
+With Phenom CX, your recruitment and TA teams can:

 • Use engaging, personalized career sites to attract the right candidates and increase applicant submissions